devflowinc/trieve/README.md

 2. Replace the value for `LLM_API_KEY` to be your own OpenAI API key.
 3. Replace the value for `OPENAI_API_KEY` to be your own OpenAI API key.

-### Export the following keys in your terminal for local dev
+### Override the following keys in your terminal for local dev

-The PAGEFIND_CDN_BASE_URL and S3_SECRET_KEY_CSVJSONL could be set to a random list of strings.
+The PAGEFIND_CDN_BASE_URL and S3_SECRET_KEY_CSVJSONL can be set to a random list of strings.

 ```
 export OPENAI_API_KEY="your_OpenAI_api_key" \